williamdemeo/cs644-fall2022/projects/Project0/README.md

     code.
 In the folder src/main/scala, open the package example and double-click the file Lists.scala.

     If you run the tests right away, they will fail.
-Implement two methods (sum and max).
+Implement the `add` method.

     When working on an assignment, it is important that you don't change any already implemented method, class or object names or types.
 Doing so will